Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Implementation

-Fig.~\ref{fig:bd} shows the BD prototype with a circuit diagram.
-A PV cell TDK BCS2717B6 is employed to harvest light energy from the luminaires, converting the optical power into an electrical voltage $V_{\textrm{PV}}$.
-The voltage $V_{\textrm{PV}}$ is fed into the positive input of a comparator Texas Instruments TLV7031 and an RC low-pass filter (LPF) consisting of a 100~k$\Omega$ resistor and a 0.1~$\mu$F capacitor with a 15~Hz cutoff frequency.
-The LPF output, denoted by $V_{\textrm{LPF}}$, provides the DC component of $V_{\textrm{PV}}$ to the negative comparator input.
-When the instantaneous $V_{\textrm{PV}}$ exceeds $V_{\textrm{LPF}}$, the comparator output $V_{\textrm{C}}$ rises to the high binary level.
-Otherwise, $V_{\textrm{C}}$ falls to the low binary level.
-The comparator output controls the RF switch Analog Devices ADG919 that modulates the incidence RF carrier waves captured by the dipole antenna.
+The comparator output controls the Analog Devices ADG919 RF switch, which modulates the incident RF carrier waves captured by the dipole antenna.
 The termination of the antenna is alternated between two loads $Z_{1}$ and $Z_{2}$.
 Assuming that the antenna is matched to a characteristic impedance \mbox{$Z_{\textrm{a}}=50~\Omega$}, the complex reflection coefficient~\cite{griffin2009linkbudget} takes the form \mbox{$\Gamma_{i} = \frac{Z_{i}-Z_{\textrm{a}}^{*}}{Z_{i}+Z_{\textrm{a}}}$}, and thus the modulation factor~\cite{griffin2009linkbudget} is expressed by \mbox{$M = \frac{1}{4}\bigl|\Gamma_{1}-\Gamma_{2}\bigr|^{2}$}.
-The maximum efficiency \mbox{$M=1$} can be achieved when \mbox{$Z_{1} = \infty$} and \mbox{$Z_{2} = 0$}, corresponding to the switch either opening or shorting the antenna termination.
+The maximum efficiency \mbox{$M=1$} can be achieved when \mbox{$Z_{1} = \infty$} and \mbox{$Z_{2} = 0$}, corresponding to the switch being either open or shorted at the antenna termination.